Stefsek/AWS-TicketManagementSystem/readme.md

 - **Purpose:** Generate realistic dummy tickets with LangChain + Bedrock, then push to Kinesis.
 - **Key Steps:**
-  1. Use `issue_scenarios` library to pick a product and issue type.
+  1. Use `issue_scenarios` dictionary to pick a product and issue type.
   2. Use `TicketGeneratorOutputParser` to format JSON ticket.
   3. Send `put_record` to `thesis-ticket-stream` with payload:
      ```json